 At Young's Pest Control, we offer a full and varied range of pest control methods.

-Both commercial and domestic customers can have problems with pests, and we always understand that discretion is highly important to you.
-We will discreetly investigate and advise.
+Both commercial and domestic customers can have problems with pests, and we always understand that discretion is significant to you.
+Therefore, we will discreetly investigate and advise.
 Our technicians are trained to identify the source of the problem, and we can install any necessary screening in order to eradicate your pest problem.

-We are able to advise on, and control: rats and mice, wasps, bed bugs and fleas, cockroaches, and squirrels.
+We can advise on and control: rats and mice, wasps, bed bugs and fleas, cockroaches, and squirrels.
 And our professional and fully trained staff can pigeon proof your premises quickly and with no fuss.

-We also offer an emergency call-out service, and will give full and detailed advice on how to avoid future infestation.
+We also offer an emergency call-out service and give complete and detailed advice on avoiding a future infestation.

-Always come to the experts, we understand the pest control legislation and we can quickly identify the pest and provide the correct solution.
-The big issue around DIY pest control is the pitfalls of untrained people not recognising the pest they need to eliminate, and then applying pesticides that could potentially cause harm to themselves, neighbours, or, more likely, domestic pets.
-And you will always need advice as to the cause of the infestation so as not to repeat the problem.
+Always come to the experts, we understand the pest control legislation, and we can quickly identify the pest and provide the correct solution.
+The big issue around DIY pest control is the pitfalls of untrained people not recognising the pest they need to eliminate and applying pesticides that could potentially cause harm to themselves, neighbours, or, more likely, domestic pets.
+And you will always need advice as to the cause of the infestation to not repeat the problem.